jstewmc/rtf/README.md

 ## Document

-Don't worry.
-You don't have to lex, parse, and render strings on your own.
-The `Document` class takes care of that for you.
+The `Document` class takes care of lexing, parsing, and rendering a string for you.

-You can create a document *from a string* using the `read()` method or the constructor:
+You can create a document from a string using the `read()` method or the constructor:

 ```php
 use Jstewmc\Rtf;